James Doakes: Differences from the novels

 In the novels, Doakes's first name is "Albert", and he served in El Salvador with the United States Marine Corps Force Reconnaissance.
 Dexter believes that Doakes has a "Dark Passenger" of his own, and deals with it by being as violent as he legally can in his job.
 After LaGuerta's murder at the end of Darkly Dreaming Dexter, Doakes believes Dexter was the killer, and tails Dexter in Dearly Devoted Dexter, intending to "catch him in the act".
 Instead, Doakes himself is captured by "Dr. Danco", a psychopathic doctor who served alongside Doakes and blames him for the incarceration and torture he suffered after being betrayed to the Cubans; to get revenge, he tortures Doakes by removing his feet, hands, and tongue.
 In Dexter in the Dark, Doakes returns briefly, but cannot communicate.

+In popular culture

+The character of Doakes has been the subject of several internet memes.
+Doakes surprising Dexter by saying "Surprise motherfucker!" to him in the first season's finale became a meme in the late 2000s; a website was created in which Doakes was placed in other movies while stating the line, including Scream (1996).
+In a 2016 interview with Mental Floss, King acknowledged the meme: "It was weird.
+I had never had a performance taken out of context before, so it took some getting used to.
+But I found it flattering."
+In 2025, another internet meme featuring Doakes went viral on social media.
+The meme, which originated from a September 2024 post on Reddit referencing Doakes' suspicious nature, consisted of pairing images or videos of Doakes with captions "describing moments of silent doubt or personal theories."
+After going viral on TikTok in early 2025, the meme spread in popularity to Twitter and Reddit, and was used to poke fun at topics such as the Coldplay kiss cam incident.